 While these exact calculations are nice, they don’t necessarily translate to real-world scenarios.
 Here are some more rough approximations that we have found to hold true.

-Here is the basic gist of it: Any commercially available propane burner will be able to handle a 5-gallon pot or wort.
-As you go bigger, if you will want it to boil in roughly the same time, you will need to go hotter.
+That’s the basic gist of it: Any commercially available propane burner will be able to handle a 5-gallon pot or wort.
+As you go bigger, if you will want it to boil at roughly the same time, you will need to go hotter.
 The BTUs of burners, roughly speaking, make the jumps outlined in bold above so when you go up 5 gallons, make the jump to the next BTU tier.